"Nik, In awe of your calming composure and thorough grasp of the

 I lost it, I had a river of tears come down my face I am holding my 2 year old at that moment (who is with my now fiancé) but that right there makes me realize I can’t leave my kids to this nasty disease.
 I am not the person to discuss my thoughts with.
 But right now I’m crying like an ugly person because I am so glad I haven’t left my kids.
 They need me, and I need them.
 Thank you so so much.
 I can’t even explain how that paragraph has saved my life right now and I’m sure has saved others.
 I’ve got a lot going on in my life, but that saved me.

 Hi Nik.
 Your words mean everything to me!
 For too long, I haven't felt qualified to write to you, as I have not experienced anything similar.
 I have my own story, my own struggles and reading your posts have been some of the most meaningful words of encouragement that I've come across.
 I feel love and admiration for you, for sharing, for reaching out.
 I too feel a purpose in my life to encourage others, to make a difference one person at a time.
 So, here I am, writing to thank you.
 Thank you for encouraging me and others to find and live out our purpose.
 To look beyond our personal struggles and see life out there.
 To experience the joy and beauty in our surrounding natural environment.
 Thank you!

 I just wanted to say Thank you.
 Thank you for sharing that post.
 You saved my life.
 I swear you saved my life.
 I'm at the end and I can't fight anymore.
-But I swore after reading this on your four year old girl, it reminded me that I cannot continue this cycle and I cannot put my hurt on my children.
 Thank you for your very timley post.

 I came across your post by accident I live in Ireland and am widowed 21 months.
 Reading your posts it’s reading my existence.
 Kind regards.